wuyiquan/MiniDesigner2/README.md

-# MiniDesigner2
+# MiniDesigner
-Another simple prototype designer for C++ Summer Course.
+A simple prototype designer for C++ Summer Course.